Find Affordable College Courses

 Athens, GA

-University of Georgia did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a master’s degree.
-It came in at #8 on the list.
-Located in the city of Athens, UGA is a public college with a fairly large student population.
+University of Georgia came in at #8 in this year’s edition of the Most Popular Natural Resources Conservation Master’s Degree Schools in the Southeast Region ranking.
+Located in the midsize city of Athens, UGA is a public college with a fairly large student population.

 About 62% of the students majoring in conservation at the school are women while 38% are male.

-With a ranking of #10, The University of Tennessee - Chattanooga did quite well on this year’s most popular schools for natural resources conservation students working on their master’s degree.
-UT Chattanooga is a fairly large public school located in the midsize city of Chattanooga.
+The University of Tennessee - Chattanooga came in at #10 in this year’s edition of the Most Popular Natural Resources Conservation Master’s Degree Schools in the Southeast Region ranking.
+UT Chattanooga is a large public school located in the midsize city of Chattanooga.

 Women make up 67% of the conservation majors at the school.